 Campus Architecture and Landmarks

 Originally a student union, Hale Hall was completed in 1910 and has been enlarged or refurbished eight times.
-It is now home to the Office of Undergraduate Admissions and First Year Experience. (map)
+It is now home to the Office of Diversity and Inclusion. (map)

 Fisher College of Business campus